I find it absolutely appalling. That even respected Christian teachers are saying garbage like this:

 You could have a pink business shirt and it’s still called ワイシャツ(waishatsu).
 Originally, when the word was first adopted, all office workers wore white business shirts, so it made sense to adopt those English words.

-But that meaning has been lost and now the color is irrelevant.
+But that meaning has been lost and now the colour is irrelevant.
 Now in Japanese, it only matters if it’s a business shirt or not.

 But it’s the same logic that let’s these teachers say today that Ephesians 2:10 is saying that you are God’s poem.